chandantiwari/Vedic-Rishi-Astro-API-PHP-Client/README.md

     ```
     Only date, month and year along with name is required for numerological calculations.
+    Run the numerolgy.php file to test numerological APIs.

 6. For match making horoscope calculations and report analysis, please use ```matchMakingCall()``` method as follows -